 Cognitive biases and conspiracies

-One common thinking error that comes into play with conspiracy theories in general is our tendency to underestimate randomness and look for other causes for patterns that we see.
-This is a type of cognitive bias called illusory pattern perception.
+There are a number of cognitive biases that can come into play with conspiracy theories more generally.
+One is our tendency to underestimate randomness and look for other causes for patterns that we see.
+This is called illusory pattern perception, or apophenia.
 We also tend to look for big, complicated causes for big, complicated problems; this is known as proportionality bias.
 Corona has taken over the world, and the idea that things like that can just happen for no reason may not sit well with people.

-People are also inclined to be suspicious of “the man”; it doesn’t help that governments have covered up plenty of things before.
-In late January 2020, the British government decide to allow Chinese tech giant Huawei to participate in developing the 5G network in the UK, going against US recommendations.
+People are also inclined to be suspicious of “the man,” and it doesn’t help that governments have covered up plenty of things before.
+In late January 2020, the British government decided to allow Chinese tech giant Huawei to participate in developing the 5G network in the UK, going against American recommendations.
 At around the same time, COVID/5G chatter began to pick up online.

 It doesn’t help that there’s been a lot of governmental flip-flopping on public health policies, as it suggests that the people in charge don’t know what they’re talking about.
 However, politicians making questionable decisions on what to do with information doesn’t mean that the information base generated by researchers is weak.